HHB Award Information

 - Professional Activities (0-5 points): Describe the nominee’s activities and involvement with professional conservation organizations that have assisted the nominee in achieving outstanding application of conservation planning and implementation techniques, such as, but not limited to, the Soil and Water Conservation Society, Society of American Foresters, Ecological Restoration Society, The Wildlife Society, Society for Rangeland Management, American Society of Agronomy and American Forage and Grassland Council, etc.

-Both the producer and conservation planner 2021 award winners will be formally recognized at the 2022 NACD Annual Meeting Appreciation Banquet on Tuesday, February 15, 2022 in Orlando, Florida.
+The national producer and conservation planner 2023 award winners will be formally recognized at the NACD Annual Meeting Appreciation Banquet in February of 2024.

-The producer and conservation planner award winners are encouraged to attend the awards ceremony.
+The national producer and conservation planner award winners are encouraged to attend the awards ceremony.
 Travel expenses will be paid by NCPP partners for all non-federal employees.
-Travel for any federal employee award winner will paid by their employer.
+Travel for any federal employee award winner will paid by their state.